JeremieLitzler/vueschool-course/course-fundamentals.md

 # Fundamentals

+{{< blockcontainer jli-notice-tip "If you're interested...">}}

+The course is **free** and available [here](https://vueschool.io/courses/vuejs-fundamentals?utm_source=JLI_Blog_EN&utm_medium=recommandations).

+{{< /blockcontainer >}}

 ## Understanding the Lifecycle Hooks in Vue.js

-Find the diagram of the lifecycle [here](https://vuejs.org/guide/essentials/lifecycle.html#lifecycle-diagram).
+You can find the diagram of the lifecycle [here](https://vuejs.org/guide/essentials/lifecycle.html#lifecycle-diagram).

-Also, find the lifecycle hook list in [the official docs](https://vuejs.org/api/composition-api-lifecycle.html) to visualize the existing hooks.
+Also, yiu can find the lifecycle hook list in [the official docs](https://vuejs.org/api/composition-api-lifecycle.html) to visualize the existing hooks.

-This documentation explains the hooks in Vue 3 and the Composition API.
+Note: this documentation explains the hooks in **Vue 3 and the `Composition API`**.

-For the Options API, see [this other documentation](https://vuejs.org/api/options-lifecycle.html).
+For the Options API, see [this documentation](https://vuejs.org/api/options-lifecycle.html) explaining the `Option API` way.

 A few comments:

 - it is important to note that in the `beforeCreate` hook, the reactivity isn't in place yet.
-So you can update any data then.
+So you can update any data at the moment.
-- on `mounted` gives access to `this.$el`, which the DOM element where the app resides.
+- on `mounted` gives access to `this.$el`, which is the DOM element where the app resides.

-The order is : `beforeCreate > created > beforeMount > mounted > beforeUnmount > unmounted`
+In short, the lifecycle order is : `beforeCreate > created > beforeMount > mounted > beforeUnmount > unmounted`

 ## Double mustaches

-We can evaluate one expression in a `{{ ... }}`.
+We can evaluate an expression in a `{{ ... }}`.

-We cannot declare variables or declare if statements.
+We cannot declare variables or declare if statements in double mustaches.
 However, the ternary statement can be used in `{{ ifTrue ?
-"Display this" : "Display that" }}`.

-Or even us the `OR` operator `{{ aStringValue || "Default value" }}`.
+"Display this" : "Display that" }}`, or the `OR` operator `{{ aStringValue || "Default value" }}`.

 ## Dynamic CSS classes

-Instead of creating computed to return a string value of a CSS class based on a JavaScript computation, it is a best practice to use dynamic CSS classes that you toggle on or off based computed or JavaScript expression returns `true` or `false`.
+Instead of creating computed to return a string value of a CSS class based on a JavaScript computation, it is a best practice to use dynamic CSS classes.

+You can use them to toggle on or off JavaScript expressions that return `true` or `false`.

-Below, if the `item.purchased`, we toggle `strikeout`.
+Below, if the `item.purchased` is `true`, we toggle `strikeout` CSS class on the element.
+The example uses the object syntax.

 ```javascript
         <li